AswajithB/Machine-Learning-Regression-models-/README.md

 ### Data Processing Steps
 1. Encoded categorical features (`Fuel_Type`, `Transmission`)
-2. Scaled numerical attributes using `StandardScaler`
+2. Scaled numerical attributes using `MinMaxScaler`
 3. Split data into train and test sets
 4. Trained and compared all models
 5. Saved the final model as `model.pkl`